 A court officer serves the tenant the summons, which lets the tenant know the court date, time, and location of the eviction hearing.

-Both the landlord and tenant must go to the court hearing otherwise, the result could be dismissal (if the landlord doesn’t show) or default judgment against the tenant (if the tenant doesn’t show).
+The landlord and tenant must go to the court hearing; otherwise, the result could be dismissal (if the landlord doesn’t show) or default judgment against the tenant (if the tenant doesn’t show).

 Step 4: Take Back the Property

 If the landlord wins the eviction lawsuit in court, either by court order after a hearing or default judgment, the landlord will receive a Judgment for Possession.

 If the tenant still does not vacate the property, the landlord can apply for a Warrant for Possession, which legally permits the sheriff to remove the tenant.